matteoferla/Wikipedia_dinosaurs/README.md

 What are the most popular dinosaurs on Wikipedia?
 Are they all from Jurassic Park?
 What era are they from?

 # Premise
+## Disclaimer
+I am a computational biochemist, not a palaeontologist.
+All I know about dinosaurs is from 4 grade and some googling just now.
+So I may state many incorrect facts!!

 ## Methods
 I use pageviews and parse wikipedia templates and mine everything within a category.
 For more see [my blog post about it](https://blog.matteoferla.com/2019/07/wikipedia-datamining.html).